GfRdKuni/RV32I_Based_5_stage_pipelined_RISC_CPU/README.md

 # risccpu
-This is a Risc CPU design based on RV32I ISA
+This is a Risc CPU design based on RV32I ISA for Digital Logic Fundation(H) Course